This research material has four sections:

 I).
 “They respond to my thoughts instantly.
 Especially they ‘They can’t read my thoughts’ thought, like today I thought this at a person at work and they literally turned right around and looked me right in my eyes and started saying something in reference to something I’ve been thinking about often.
 It was like he was a robot.” –

 Here the victim of these synchronicities faces two types of synchronicities.
 One synchronicity falls under the non-verbal communication category, which is “looked me right in my eyes.”
 He observes this phenomenon when he tried to test his hypothesis, which is “they can’t read my thoughts.”
-The synchronicity (the meaningful coincidence/event) which occurred confused him and made him believe that “no people can read my thoughts, and that’s why the reaction.”
-After that, he claims that the colleague said something that correlated with his thoughts.
-This synchronicity is a meaningful verbal event.
+The synchronicity (the meaningful coincidence/event) which occurred confused him and made him think that “ no people can read my thoughts, and that’s why the reaction.”
+He further states that the colleague said something that correlated with his thoughts; which is a meaningful verbal event.
 This synchronicity provided additional false evidence supporting his belief.
 Meaning, both these synchronicities provided false evidence to his false belief which is “people know my thoughts.”

 II).
-“People around me visually react (it’s not me making an assumption of whether they could ‘hear’ me or not) – they physically contort themselves (their faces, their actions, what they say) in ways that would affirm that they are indeed aware that they can pick up my thoughts as I think them.” – These are meaningful nonverbal events or synchronicities that always occur by correlating with his thoughts.
+“People around me visually react (it’s not me making an assumption of whether they could ‘hear’ me or not) – they physically contort themselves (their faces, their actions, what they say) in ways that would affirm that they are indeed aware that they can pick up my thoughts as I think them.” – In other words, actions of random people get synchronized with his actions/thoughts.

 III).
 “I’ve tried various types of thoughts to get a reaction out of the people around me and the people react accordingly.” – These are synchronistic events that he observes.

 IV).
-“People around me are constantly doing this ‘cough’” – This is also a meaningful nonverbal event or a synchronicity that recurs often and that make him believe that people are coughing on purpose.
+“People around me are constantly doing this ‘cough’” – This is also a meaningful nonverbal event or a synchronicity that recurs often to him, so he believes that people are coughing on purpose.